 John Kim is available to speak regarding this topic – simply click on his icon now to arrange an interview today.

-John Kim Senior Lecturer in Organization & Management
+John Kim Associate Professor in the Practice of Organization & Management